shamansky/React-AWS-Myblog/README.md

 ## Code along exercise.
-Used it to understand more on how AWS hosting works and also good practice @ React.
+Good practice to understand more on how AWS hosting works and also good practice @ React.
 ## All credit goes to Shaun Wassell @ Linkedin Learning

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).